Hardik500/ai-social-app-backend/README.md

 - **pgAI Vectorizer Worker** - Asynchronous worker for generating embeddings

 When a conversation is uploaded:
+1. The system checks for potential duplicates based on source and timestamp patterns
-1. The conversation and its messages are stored in the database
+2. If not a duplicate, the conversation and its messages are stored in the database
-2. The vectorizer worker is notified to generate embeddings for each message
+3. The vectorizer worker is notified to generate embeddings for each message
-3. Embeddings are stored in the database for later search and retrieval
+4. Embeddings are stored in the database for later search and retrieval

 ## Development